 Overnight accommodations are at the rider's expense.
-Registration, the start and the finish check points for each event, and the overnight check point for the 600 km event will all be staged at the Days Inn.
+Registration, the start and the finish check points for each event, and the overnight check point for the 600 km event will all be staged at the Ramada Inn.
 After the brevet, you'll be able to shower in the room used for the start / finish check point.
 Please be sure to bring your own towel and wash cloth for showering.
 The hotel will not provide these.

 Riders are considered to be on a self-guided, unsupported tour and are to be completely self-sufficient.

 Support may occur only at check points.
 Typically, these are country stores, gas stations, or restaurants.
 Only official vehicles are allowed on the course.
 Only official vehicles may provide support on the brevet course.
 For this event, however, there is no official support even in case of emergencies.

 Private support vehicles are discouraged.
 If used, private support vehicles must be registered when the rider registers.
 They must stay off the course and may meet their riders only at check points.
 Private support vehicles must use an alternate route i.e., not the brevet course to get to check points.

 All routes are out and back routes beginning and ending in Shelbyville, KY.

 The 200 km brevet has a turnaround point in Georgetown,KY

 The 300 km brevet extends the 200 km brevet with a turnaround in North Middletown,KY.

 The 400 km brevet extends the 300 km brevet with a turnaround in Clay City,KY.